dimitrisnl/balena-engine/README.md

 ## Features

-- __Small footprint__
-	- 3.5x smaller than Docker CE, packaged as a single binary
+- **Small footprint**: 3.5x smaller than Docker CE, packaged as a single binary
-- __Multi-arch support__
-	- Available for a wide variety of chipset architectures, supporting everything from tiny IoT devices to large industrial gateways
+- **Multi-arch support**: Available for a wide variety of chipset architectures, supporting everything from tiny IoT devices to large industrial gateways
-- __True container deltas__
-	- Bandwidth-efficient updates with binary diffs, 10-70x smaller than pulling layers
+- **True container deltas**: Bandwidth-efficient updates with binary diffs, 10-70x smaller than pulling layers
-- __Minimal wear-and-tear__
-	- Extract layers as they arrive to prevent excessive writing to disk, protecting your storage from eventual corruption
+- **Minimal wear-and-tear**: Extract layers as they arrive to prevent excessive writing to disk, protecting your storage from eventual corruption
-- __Failure-resistant pulls__
-	- Atomic and durable image pulls defend against partial container pulls in the event of power failure
+- **Failure-resistant pulls**: Atomic and durable image pulls defend against partial container pulls in the event of power failure
-- __Conservative memory use__
-	- Prevents page cache thrashing during image pull, so your application runs undisturbed in low-memory situations
+- **Conservative memory use**: Prevents page cache thrashing during image pull, so your application runs undisturbed in low-memory situations

 ## Transitioning from Docker CE